 Show settings

-Here you can see and edit all the general settings of your show.
-Depending on you role, you may or may not be able to edit certain fields.
+In the Show settings you can view and edit all the general information for your show.
+Depending on your role, you may or may not have permission to edit certain fields.

 Basic information

-The show title is the basis for an automatically generated slug, required for radio website integrations.
-The slug can be altered in the Danger Zone below.
+Title (1): Used to automatically generate a Slug, which is required for radio website integrations.
+The Slug can be modified in the Danger Zone section below.

-The subtitle is a tagline or short description, especially used to present the show in overview pages of the website.
-It allows basic inline formatting of the text.
+Subtitle / short description (2): A tagline or short description, typically used to present the show on overview pages of the website.
+It allows basic inline text formatting.

 Content information

 This section is used to assign content categorization options.
-All available data you can choose here, is predefined in the metadata section of the radio station administration.
+All available data you can select here is predefined in the Metadata Section of the Radio Station Administration.

-The fields topics and languages can be overridden and extended on episode level.
+The topics and languages fields can be overridden and extended at the episode level.

 Editors & contact information

-Define contact information, like an email to allow people reach out to your show team.
-Depending on the radio this information may be only used privately, publicly or a mix of both.
+Define contact information, such as an email, to allow people to reach out to your show team.
+Depending on the radio station’s settings, this information may be used privately, publicly, or a combination of both.

-You can define a set of links to be shown on the webpage of the show.
-The provided link types are defined individually by the radio station in the radio station administration.
+You can define a set of links to be displayed on the show’s webpage.
+The available link types are defined individually by the radio station in the Radio Station Administration.

-The editorial staff is a set of people typically hosting the show.
-Their profiles are displayed as hosts on the show details of the radio station website.
+The editorial staff refers to a set of public profiles of individuals who typically host the show.
+These profiles are displayed in the show details on the radio station website.

-The list of administrators define user accounts, which are allowed to login to the Dashboard and organize the show and their episode details.
+The list of administrators defines user accounts that are permitted to log in to the Dashboard and manage the show and episode details.

 Administrative information

-The funding category is required for regulatory or funding purposes in certain areas.
-Available option can be freely defined in the metadata section of the radio station administration.
+Funding category: Required for regulatory or funding purposes in certain areas.
+The available options can be freely defined in the Metadata Section of the Radio Station Administration.

-The predecessor can be used to refer to a historically related, preceding, but ended show.
-This is a special use case and can be ignored in most scenarios.
+Predecessor: This field can be used to refer to a historically related, preceding, but ended show.
+This is a special use case and can generally be ignored in most scenarios.

 Default media sources

-Any audio source assigned here is used, when there is no other audio source assigned on schedule or episode level.
-Learn more about the mechanics of assigning media sources in the Media Management chapter.
+Any audio source assigned here will be used when no other audio source is assigned at the schedule or episode level.
+For more information on the mechanics of assigning media sources, refer to the Media Management chapter.

 Danger Zone

-The section holds operations to be handled with care, as they can result in non-revertable outcome.
+This section contains operations that should be handled with care, as they can result in irreversible outcomes.

-All operations in the danger zone require you to confirm the action in an additional dialog.
+All operations in the Danger Zone require you to confirm the action in an additional dialog to prevent accidental execution.

 Deactivate show